Data-driven calibration of linear estimators with minimal penalties: Introduction

 \section{Introduction}

-Kernel-based methods are now well-established tools for supervised learning, allowing to perform various tasks, such as regression or binary classification, with linear and non-linear predictors~\cite{Shawe-Taylor04,scholkopf-smola-book}.
+Smoothing splines or kernel-based methods are now well-established tools for supervised learning, allowing to perform various tasks, such as regression or binary classification, with linear and non-linear predictors~\cite{Shawe-Taylor04,scholkopf-smola-book}.
 A central issue common to all regularization frameworks is the choice of the regularization parameter: while most practitioners use cross-validation procedures to select such a parameter, data-driven procedures not based on cross-validation are rarely used.
-The choice of the kernel, a seemingly unrelated issue, is also important for good predictive performance: several techniques exists, either based on cross-validation, Gaussian processes or multiple kernel learning~\cite{chapelle,GP,grouplasso}.
+The choice of the kernel, a seemingly unrelated issue, is also important for good predictive performance: several techniques exist, either based on cross-validation, Gaussian processes or multiple kernel learning~\cite{chapelle,GP,grouplasso}.

 In this paper, we consider least-squares regression and cast these two problems as the problem of selecting among several \emph{linear estimators}, where the goal is to choose an estimator with a quadratic risk which is as small as possible.
-This problem includes for instance model selection for linear regression, the choice of a regularization parameter in kernel ridge regression or spline smoothing, and the choice of a kernel in multiple kernel learning (see Section~\ref{sec.linear}).
+As shown in Section~\ref{sec.linear}, this problem includes for instance model selection for linear regression, the choice of a regularization parameter in kernel ridge regression, spline smoothing, or locally weighted regression, the choice of a kernel in multiple kernel learning, the choice of $k$ in $k$-nearest-neighbors regression, and the choice of a bandwidth of Nadaraya-Watson estimators.

+Another motivation for studying linear estimators is their good theoretical properties.
+For instance, when the signal belongs to a Sobolev ball, it is known the Pinsker estimator (which is linear) is asymptotically minimax up to the optimal constant, while the best projection estimator is only rate-minimax \cite{Efr_Pin:1996,Tsy:2009}.
+Furthermore, the set of signals that are well estimated by linear estimators is very rich: it contains, for instance, sampled smooth functions, sampled modulated smooth functions and sampled harmonic functions \cite{Jud_Nem:2009}.
+Finally, convergence rates of some linear spectral estimators have recently been proved optimal \cite{Cap_DeV:2007,Bau_Per_Ros:2007}.